 Purchase order financing helps small companies with the supplier costs associated with a large order.
 It enables small business owners to fulfill large orders and book the revenue.
 This article discusses how purchase order finance companies pay your supplier expenses.
 We cover:

 - Why is your supplier asking for a prepayment?

 For more information, read “What is Purchase Order Financing?
 How Does it Work?”

 1. Why is your supplier asking for a prepayment?

 A supplier may ask you to prepay for goods, or at least put a down payment, for either of the following two reasons:

 Reason #1: Your supplier is uncomfortable offering credit to you

 This problem is common if the supplier doesn’t know your company well.
-While they can easily fulfill the order, they are not comfortable with your company’s credit profile – either because your company is new or your order is especially large.
-They ask for a prepayment because they want assurance that they will get paid when they complete the order.
+While they can easily fulfill the order, they are not comfortable with your company’s credit profile.
+The supplier could be reluctant to offer credit because your company is new or your order is especially large.
+The supplier asks for a prepayment because they want assurance that they will get paid when they complete the order.